kevinwo/Listy/README.md

 ## Why another to-do app?

 I wanted to demonstrate an implementation of [VIPER architecture](https://www.objc.io/issues/13-architecture/viper/) in a cross-platform scenario.
 There are many VIPER architecture examples in the wild, but I haven't seen any that tackle code reusability.
 Hence, the birth of Listy, a to-do app that will run on any fruit-labled device.
-To read more about it, check out my write-up, [Cross-platform VIPER: An app architecture love story](https://medium.com/the-codes/cross-platform-viper-bde42ba0ba43) (publishing soon!).
+To read more about it, check out my write-up, [Cross-platform VIPER: An app architecture love story](https://medium.com/the-codes/cross-platform-viper-bde42ba0ba43).

 ## Project Structure & Features